 Work within the sector while gaining further knowledge of health and social care.

 Through this 15-to-18-month apprenticeship, you can gain career-boosting qualifications while working in a senior Health and Social Care role.
 You may be employed as a Lead Adult Care Worker, Healthcare Assistant, Support Worker or Personal Assistant.

 You will need to be employed in a relevant role to start this Level 3 apprenticeship.
-You need to find your own employer as part of your application for an apprenticeship, but we will help you with this.
+You need to find your own employer as part of your application for an apprenticeship; you can search apprenticeship vacancies on gov.uk.

 Who is this course for?

 This apprenticeship is for people working within a care environment with a senior role.

 This course will equip you with the skills and knowledge to enable you to use different management styles in a Care environment and to enable you to practically apply these in the workplace.

 You will complete a series of modules towards your Level 3 Diploma which you will gain a qualification.